Pconti31/TTF2GFX/README.md

 It's also not necessary to use all 255 slots.
 You can enter a smaller number inside the "End Code" text box.

+## Enhancement
+The needed version of Java is now custom built and distributed with the release so you no longer need to deal with its installation.

+A windows installer has also been added.

+## Bug Fixes
+TrueType Fonts with more than 32767 code points did not display characters 32768 and higher.

+### Bug fixes for 2.01

+Added execute permissions to Java for Linux and MacOS.

+Added execute permissions to Java for Linux and MacOS.

 ## Acknowledgements

 The Non-Built in Java Themes are supported by the FlatLaf project.